-- 9. If a student satisfies the requirements of an other than regular examination after 1 January then she/he must submit a request for such an examination no later than 1 August of the same academic year.
-The request will not be dealt with before 1 February of the same academic year.
-If the request is granted then the other than regular examination must take place no later than 31 August of the same academic year. - 10.
-For the granting of an other than regular examination the following criteria apply: - a. it must concern the last examination to be achieved to conclude the student's approved education programme, - b. the final project of the programme must have been completed successfully, - c. the study delay in case of not granting an other than regular examination is more than 140 calendar days (20 weeks), and this delay is calculated from the date of receipt of a valid request up to and including the day of the first examination of the examination period in which the course is examined for which the other than regular examination is requested, - d. the examinee must have taken part in the last two regular examinations of the course for which she/he is requesting an other than regular examination, and she/he must have at least scored the grades 4 and 5 for those examinations.
+- 1. The following regulations apply exclusively to courses offered by FEB. - 2.
+A student can request to be granted an other than regular examination from the Board of Examiners in writing. - 3.
+Such a request can be granted, if a student failed to successfully complete the last course of his or her programme and not granting an other than regular examination will result in an unacceptable study delay. - 4.
+For the granting of an other than regular examination the following criteria apply: - a.
+ProgRESS WWW must show that it concerns the last examination to be achieved to conclude the student's approved programme, - b. the final project of the programme must have been completed successfully, - c. the study delay in case of not granting an other than regular examination is more than 140 calendar days (20 weeks), and this delay is calculated from the date of receipt of a valid